CodiTramuntana/decidim-erc-crm_login/README.md

 ### Verification options
 These options can be set in the admin zone to alter the authorization logic related to a component action:
-- Type of membership: (1) militant, (2) sympathizer, (3) friend.
+- Type of membership: (1) militant, (2) sympathizer, (3) friend
-- membership seniority: number of months.
+- Required membership seniority: dd/mm/yyy

 ## Testing